MicrosoftDocs/dynamics-365-customer-engagement/ce/field-service/field-service-customize-scripts.md

 ## Summary of recommended best practices

+- Research existing Field Service processes and capabilities before writing any scripts
-- Avoid writing scripts when possible
+- Avoid writing scripts when possible and try using platform options like Power Automate and workflow first.
-- Try using workflows and flows before writing scripts
+- Review best practices
+- Run scripts asynchronously instead of synchronously
+- Avoid loading scripts onload of a form and isntead only load them when needed
 - Run solution checker on scripts
-- Run scripts asynchrnously instead of synchronously
-- create a custom model driven app or canvas app (powerapp)
-- do not edit or delete existing form libraries
+- Do not edit or delete existing form libraries

 ## Form libraries